-The Norwegian money market is characterised by liquidity, in terms of volume, being redistributed between the major market participants by using the currency swap market.
+The Norwegian money market is characterised by liquidity being redistributed between the major market participants by using the currency swap market.
 This has been the situation all the time since the liberalisation of the credit markets in the 1980s.
-The use of currency swaps reflects the characteristics of the small open Norwegian economy, with relatively large international engagements connected to trade in raw materials and shipping.
-In the aftermath of the financial crisis of 2007-08, the use of unsecured interbank market lending in Norwegian kroner has contracted even more, in line with the developments
+The use of currency swaps reflects the characteristics of the small, open Norwegian economy, with relatively large international engagements connected to trade in raw materials and shipping.
+In the aftermath of the financial crisis of 2007-08, the use of unsecured interbank market lending in Norwegian kroner contracted from an already low level, in line with the developments observed internationally.